MonashBioinformaticsPlatform/VEPvcf_parser/README.md

 Note: number of rows will be greater than in original VCF file.

 ### Limitations:
-This is only tested on one-alt-allele-per-line vcfs, not comma-separated alt alleles Also it expects some format fields that might not be present in some vcfs ('DP', 'GQ', 'GT' and 'AD')
+This is only tested on one-alt-allele-per-line vcfs, not comma-separated alt alleles.
+Also it expects some format fields that might not be present in some vcfs ('DP', 'GQ', 'GT' and 'AD').

 ### Do lots of files at once: